everpress-co/mailster/readme.txt

 * fixed: auto expanding of chart on dashboard
 * fixed: title with quotes now escaped correctly
 * improved: wp_mail wrapper now supports to address in format name <email>
+* improved: wp_mail handling of BCC and CC fields
 * improved: DNS checks on settings page now asynchronous
 * improved: subscribers now get removed from the queue if a bounce happens
 * improved: better warning on import for pending subscribers